 Refractory metals and their alloys are generally used at temperatures between 1100 and 3320 degrees Celsius, which is much higher than those of high-temperature alloys.
 The following come alloys of refractory metals:

-Niobium alloy has good welding characteristics and room temperature plasticity.
+Niobium alloy has good welding characteristics and room-temperature plasticity.
 As one of the least dense refractory metals, it can be processed into products with complex shapes.
-Niobium alloy can be divided into low strength, medium strength and high strength according to the different strength of alloy, and into low density and high density according to the different density of alloy.
+Niobium alloy can be divided into low strength, medium strength, and high strength according to the different strengths of the alloy, and into low density and high density according to the different densities of the alloy.

 The melting point of molybdenum alloy is lower than that of tantalum and tungsten.
-It has the advantages of highest elastic modulus, smaller density and expansion coefficient, and excellent creep performance at high temperature.
+It has the advantages of the highest elastic modulus, smaller density, and expansion coefficient, and excellent creep performance at high temperatures.
 The welding properties of molybdenum alloy are very good, the strength and plasticity of its welding seam can reach certain conditions, and its technological properties are above tungsten.

 The most promising tungsten alloy coating is the protective layer of boron and insoluble oxide with high strength and thermal stability.
 The research direction of tungsten alloy coating is to cover the protective surface with silicides with self-healing ability, and the mixture of refractory oxides and silicides is to cover the silicides with blocking substrates so that the products can work in a specific service environment for a long time.